Keibert Ruiz Preview, Player Props: Nationals vs. Orioles

 Keibert Ruiz At The Plate

-- In 32.8% of his games this year, Ruiz has had at least one RBI.
-He's picked up more than one in 11.5% and driven in three or more of his team's runs in five contests.
+- Ruiz has driven home a run in 43 games this season (32.6%), including more than one RBI in 11.4% of his games and producing three or more of his team's runs on five occasions..

-- He has scored in 44 games this season, with multiple runs four times.
+- He has scored in 44 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.